asenzz/tempus-core/README.md

 	- Change the value of *SQL_PROPERTIES_LOCATION* config variable according to the location on your disk (which is located in SVRWorkspace/SVRCommon/include/config/common.hpp)

-Tempus is a project that unites researchers and engineers from several countries and academic institutions in order to exchange ideas, learn and achieve the best performance in time series analysis using the latest methods in statistical analysis and signal processing.
-It makes of HPC technologies such is OpenCL, Cilk Plus, CUDA and MPI to deliver maximum performance over highly scaled systems.
-Our scalable, high performance support vector regression and decomposition methods allow us to achieve monthly average of 71% price hit-rate per 4H EUR USD bars from the freely available data on the DukasCopy website, on a 4 x V100, 256 GB RAM single server in near-real-time (2 minutes delay).
-Tempus can scale on hundreds of GPUs and thousands of CPUs increasing precision and almost linear increase in performance.

-I would like to thank the Shehadi family for making this project possible.
+<h2 align="center">History</h2>

+The first implementation of Tempus started as a spin off of my University diploma work on the subject of scaling support vectors machine using the Wavelet transform in 2011.
+Me and Viktor Gjorgjievski wrote the intial implementation as an open source project on sourceforge.net.
+Later on I closed the project and secured financing from the Papakaya company in the order of 1.2 million euros, including my own means.
+This allowed me to hire many professional contributor and consult known experts on the subject, engineers and professors.
+The final goal being prediction of financial indexes or indicators.
+Tempus can, even with a modest GPU server (24 TFLOPS) produce positive forecast alpha when applied to the XAUUSD index.

 Thanks to everyone involved at the Bulgarian Academy of Sciences lending their super computer, Ben Gurion University at Ber-Sheva for computing servers, FINKI Macedonia, Taras Shevchenko University.

-Authors:
+<h3>Authors:</h3>

-me - Lead dreamer, Kernel gamma systematic selection, ADA boosting of weights, optimal EMD coefficients, integration and testing prof Emanouil Atanasov - Design and implementation of chunking MIMO SVR, Online EVMD, kernels, CUDA and OpenCL parallelization
+- me - Lead dreamer, Kernel gamma systematic selection, ADA boosting of weights, optimal EMD coefficients, integration and testing
+- prof Emanouil Atanasov - Design and implementation of chunking MIMO SVR, Online EVMD, kernels, CUDA and OpenCL parallelization
-Andrey Bezrukov - Project architecture and skeleton, optimization and parallelization Evgeniy Marinov - Actually accurate Online SVR
+- Andrey Bezrukov - Project architecture and skeleton, optimization and parallelization
+- Evgeniy Marinov - Actually accurate Online SVR
-Bojko Perfanov - SVR Epsilon and Cost path computation, (almost) boundless Wavelet decomposition à trous Sergej Kondratiuk - SMO and Online SVR pilot implementation, cascaded SVM Viktor Gjorgjievski - Initial project architecture design and implementation Taras Maliarcuk - Infrastructure and project architecture Guy Tal - Database and multithreading, optimization Stiljan Stojanov -  Implementation of the MIMO SVR, EVMD, kernels, Petar Simov - SVR and epsilon SVR path, infrastructure Dimitar Conov - GA kernel
+- Bojko Perfanov - SVR Epsilon and Cost path computation, (almost) boundless Wavelet decomposition à trous
+- Sergej Kondratiuk - SMO and Online SVR pilot implementation, cascaded SVM
+- Viktor Gjorgjievski - Initial project architecture design and implementation
+- Taras Maliarcuk - Infrastructure and project architecture
+- Guy Tal - Database and multithreading, optimization
+- Stiljan Stojanov -  Implementation of the MIMO SVR, EVMD, kernels,
+- Petar Simov - SVR and epsilon SVR path, infrastructure
+- Dimitar Conov - GA kernel
-Stanislav Georgiev - Online SMO SVR, Wavelet decomposition Dimitar Slavchev - OpenCL kernels
+- Stanislav Georgiev - Online SMO SVR, Wavelet decomposition
+- Dimitar Slavchev - OpenCL kernels
-Vladimir Hizanov - Parameter tuning
+- Vladimir Hizanov - Parameter tuning

 Thanks to:
-Kristina Eskenazi - PR and connections
+- Kristina Eskenazi - PR and connections
-Petar Ivanov - Web interface code
+- Petar Ivanov - Web interface code
-George Kour - ML consulting
+- George Kour - ML consulting
-prof Jihad El-Sana - Advice and support prof Dejan Gjorgjevik - Consultancy and support, referring students at FINKI Skopje prof William Cohen - ADA boost code
+- prof Jihad El-Sana - Advice and support
+- prof Dejan Gjorgjevik - Consultancy and support, referring students at FINKI Skopje
+- prof William Cohen - ADA boost code
-Oleg Gumbar, Milen Hristov, Aleksandar Miladinov, Ali Kasmu - Sysadmins Vasil Savuliak - Referring people in Kiev
+- Oleg Gumbar, Milen Hristov, Aleksandar Miladinov, Ali Kasmu - Sysadmins
-Rajcho Mukelov - Crazy and moral values preaching
+- Vasil Savuliak - Referring people for the office in Kiev